skuid/skuid-labs/experiments/dataSources/NPMSearch/readme.md

     - Query on page load: Off.
 Since this is a Search model - it will need a keyword passed into the merge variable {{search}} before a query is executed, or you will get an error.
     - All other properties can be default.

 - Select “Path to Contents” and choose “Results”.
+You will be asked to provide a value for the {{search}} merge variable.
+The word "Skuid" should work.

 - Select "Fields" on the model properties to see the available fields.
 You can traverse down through the data structure to select specific fields to include in your model.